andreranza/truthtbl/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of truthtbl is to generate truth tables given a vector of facts.
+The goal of truthtbl is to generate truth tables for a given a vector of variables.

 ## Installation